Learn

 • Presence of E. coli bacteria(15)

-• Bacteria transfer occurring from sexual activity(15,1,2)
+• Bacterial transfer associated with sexual activity(15,1,2)

-• Hormonal changes during menopause and pregnancy(15)
+• Hormonal changes during menopause or pregnancy(15)

-• Spermicides, diaphragms, and cervical caps(15)
+• Use of spermicides, diaphragms, or cervical caps(15)

 • Weakened immune system(15)

-• Catheter use or urinary tract conditions(11,16, 2))
+• Catheter use or certain urinary tract conditions(11,16, 2)

-A Clean Urinary Tract Starts with ellura®
+Urinary Tract Support Starts with ellura®

 capsule icon with text: Take ellura® Daily - One capsule prevents bacteria from sticking to the urinary tract